By Craig Neil

 If you’ve been researching places to visit in Scotland you might already know about the Isle of Arran, the small island off Scotland’s west coast that’s an easy journey from the country’s biggest city, Glasgow.

 It’s a stunning little island that really does have something to offer everyone whether it’s a quick hike up a mountain (see my guide to Goatfell), a cycle through picturesque forests, or cycling around the amazing coastline.

 What you might not know about Arran is that it has a smaller isle located less than a mile from the shore of Lamlash Bay on the eastern side.

 When I say it’s not exactly big I really do mean it.
 Just under 2 miles long and just over half a mile wide, Holy Isle is only really suitable for an afternoon excursion and there are a few reasons why you shouldn’t stay longer, which I’ll explain later.

 The island has a spiritual history dating back at least 600 years and you’ll find religious remnants all along the western side including a spring that’s reputed to have healing powers and a hermit cave where the 6th-century monk St. Molaise lived.

-The spiritual tradition continues to this day with the Centre for World Peace and Health Buddhist community that offers residential courses and retreats at the large converted farmhouse near the ferry jetty, as well as a closed retreat on the southern point of the island.
+The spiritual tradition continues to this day with the Centre for World Peace and Health Buddhist community that offers residential courses and retreats at a large converted farmhouse near the ferry jetty, as well as a closed retreat on the southern point of the island.